Biochemistry: Proteins

 Proteins are very large molecules—macro-biopolymers—made from monomers called amino acids.
 An amino acid consists of an alpha carbon atom attached to an amino group, –NH2, a carboxylic acid group, –COOH (although these exist as –NH3+ and –COO− under physiologic conditions), a simple hydrogen atom, and a side chain commonly denoted as "–R".
 The side chain "R" is different for each amino acid of which there are 20 standard ones.
-It is this "R" group that made each amino acid different, and the properties of the side-chains greatly influence the overall three-dimensional conformation of a protein.
+It is this "R" group that makes each amino acid different, and the properties of the side chains greatly influence the overall three-dimensional conformation of a protein.
 Some amino acids have functions by themselves or in a modified form; for instance, glutamate functions as an important neurotransmitter.
 Amino acids can be joined via a peptide bond.
 In this dehydration synthesis, a water molecule is removed and the peptide bond connects the nitrogen of one amino acid's amino group to the carbon of the other's carboxylic acid group.
 The resulting molecule is called a dipeptide, and short stretches of amino acids (usually, fewer than thirty) are called peptides or polypeptides.
 Longer stretches merit the title proteins.
 As an example, the important blood serum protein albumin contains 585 amino acid residues.

 Proteins can have structural and/or functional roles.
 For instance, movements of the proteins actin and myosin ultimately are responsible for the contraction of skeletal muscle.
 One property many proteins have is that they specifically bind to a certain molecule or class of molecules—they may be extremely selective in what they bind.
 Antibodies are an example of proteins that attach to one specific type of molecule.
 Antibodies are composed of heavy and light chains.
 Two heavy chains would be linked to two light chains through disulfide linkages between their amino acids.
 Antibodies are specific through variation based on differences in the N-terminal domain.